THE SCIENCE Behind Digivibe

-DigiVibe works through the Gate Control Theory of Pain.
-When activated, the device emits gentle vibrations that stimulate the injection site.
-These signals travel faster than pain signals and effectively "close the gate" before pain can register—resulting in a more comfortable experience for all ages.
+Wondering how Digivibe works?
+The answer lies in the Gate Control Theory of Pain.
+When activated, the device emits gentle vibration to the injection site.
+These signals move faster than pain signals, closing the "gate" before discomfort can be registered—creating a calmer experience for blood sugar testing, injections, and more.

-• Pain signals are blocked at the spinal cord level
+- Pain signals are blocked at spinal level before reaching the brain

 DIGIVIBE: A Modern Application of the Pain Gate Theory